EXPLAINER: How AT&T-Discovery deal affects consumers, rivals - WTMJ

 Jeff Wlodarczak, principal analyst at Pivotal Research Group, said he believes a combination of both services is a likely outcome, but it won’t happen for a couple of years.

-“You do not want to potentially disenfranchise the standalone Discovery + customers and to be fair, the average HBO Max customer and Discovery + subscriber today is probably quite different,” he said, since Discovery+ focuses on reality programs and HBO Max has more scripted shows.
+“You do not want to potentially disenfranchise the standalone Discovery + customers, and to be fair, the average HBO Max customer and Discovery + subscriber today is probably quite different,” he said, noting Discovery+ focuses on reality programs and HBO Max has more scripted shows.

 Pricing is also a big question mark.
 HBO Max costs $15 a month while Discovery+ is $5 a month, or $7 without ads.